phcurado/parameter/README.md

 - `:naive_datetime`
 - `module`*

-\\* Any module that implements the `Parameter.Field` behaviour is eligible to be a field in the schema definition.
+\* Any module that implements the `Parameter.Parametrizable` behaviour is eligible to be a field in the schema definition.

 The options available for the field definition are:
 - `key`: This is the key on the external source that will be converted to the param definition.